 What Yoga is not?

-Yoga is not Asana (posture practices), Pranayama (Breathing exercises), Bandhas (Muscular locks), Mudras (Gestures), Dhyana (Meditations) or any physical or mental exercise, are not Yoga.
-All these are supportive elements / parts of Yoga; they just prepare one’s body and mind to realize Yoga.
+Yoga is not Asana (posture practices), Pranayama (Breathing exercises), Bandhas (Muscular locks), Mudras (Gestures), Dhyana (Meditations) or any physical or mental exercise.
+All these are supportive elements / parts of Yoga; they just prepare one’s body and mind to reach the state of Yoga.